Kitchenaid Mixer Bowl Cover. Sew a cover for your Kitchenaid mixer bowl to keep out dust and crumbs. Your mixer will always be ready to use!

 I found a helpful hint for hemming a curve of fabric at By Hand London.
 The method I chose to create my hem was the first one listed.
 Since my elastic was 1/4″ wide, I wanted a hem that ended up being 3/8″ wide.
 It is only slightly bigger than the elastic.
 Start by sewing a straight stitch around the entire circle at 3/8″.
 Using the stitches as your guide, turn in your hem and iron.

-Repeat this step again, this time using the ironed edge as your guide to turn the fabric in for the second time.
+Repeat this step again, this time using the ironed edge as your guide to help turn the fabric in for the second time.
 I would recommend pinning as you go to keep everything in place.
 You may have to gather your fabric a little along the back since you have curved edges.

 Sew as close to the folded edge as possible.
 Be sure to leave an inch or two open at the end to be able to insert your elastic.